 Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GX80 provides a better video resolution than the X-A10.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GX80 provides a better video resolution than the X-A10.
 It can shoot movie footage at 4K/30p, while the Fujifilm is limited to 1080/30p.

 Feature comparison: Fujifilm X-A10 vs Panasonic GX80

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX80 has an electronic viewfinder (2765k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X-A10 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-A10, the Panasonic GX80, and comparable cameras.